Zone of Proximal Development

 Dr. Paul Hart, of SENSE Scotland, used the term “double-sided zone of proximal development” to refer to a process for developing a co-created language with shared meaning.
 Both interaction partners are seen as being equal when the student becomes the teacher and the teacher becomes the student.
 If our goal is to achieve symmetry in our communication, how can the adult better learn to understand and perceive the world from the perspective of the person who is deafblind?
 How do we share a language with a common meaning that is co-created by equal partners?

-We seeing-hearing people need to adjust our language – and perspective – to one that’s more in-step with our kids…. this is where our role as observers comes in.
+We seeing-hearing people, as well as deaf or blind people, need to adjust our language – and perspective – to one that’s more in-step with our children…. this is where our role as observers comes in.
 It’s what we mean when we refer to Dr. van Dijk’s approach of following a deafblind person’s lead.
 After all, what is following the child’s lead, if not becoming the learner instead of the teacher?

 You may also want to see: https://www.instructionaldesign.org/theories/social-development/#